sbobovyc/ARMA/SVIS_alpha1_example.Stratis/InventorySystem/README.txt

 Known bugs:

 * if player activates SVIS while bent over, he will be bent over in the SVIS menu (FIXED)
-* pressing ESC in SVIS will exit the GUI but not the camera mode, trapping the player (I think this was fixed)
+* pressing ESC in SVIS will exit the GUI but not the camera mode, trapping the player
-* player drops backpacks on the ground if their are switched too quickly (I think this was fixed after alpha)
+* player drops backpacks on the ground if their are switched too quickly
 * underware does not have any inventory slots, so uniform gear does not get saved properly (put it in the blacklist)
 * rebreather does not have any inventory slots, so uniform gear does not get saved properly (put it in the blacklist)
-* some magazines get left behind when player switches between weapons quickly (I think this was fixed)
+* some magazines get left behind when player switches between weapons quickly
-* if player adds a secondary weapon without a backpack on, magazines for the weapon won't be added